How Hasina's stay in India presents a dilemma for New Delhi – DW – 08/13/2024

 Both sides were also due to start talks for a free trade deal.

-Sanjay Bhardwaj of Jawaharlal Nehru University's Centre for South Asian Studies pointed out that it is unviable for any government in Bangladesh to distance itself from India.
+Sanjay Bhardwaj of Jawaharlal Nehru University's Centre for South Asian Studies believes it is unviable for any government in Bangladesh to distance itself from India.

 "Sheikh Hasina's stay in India is less political, and more a diplomatic and technical issue," Bhardwaj told DW.